What are the Social Security Disability, SSI Requirements For How Disabled You Have to Be?

 Note: Substantial gainful activity, or SGA, is a monthly earnings amount that Social Security considers to be self-supporting.
 In other words, it is effectively an earned income limit and to be considered disabled and eligible to receive benefits an individual cannot work and earn more than the limit in effect for a given year (to see the current SGA earnings limit).

 Determining if an individual is disabled

 There are two main factors Social Security uses to determine how disabled you are and whether or not you qualify for disability.
 The first is if you have a medically determinable impairment (meaning that your condition is diagnosed and supported by objective medical evidence).
 The second is if your disabling condition prevents you from performing work activity at a level that is considered substantial gainful activity, or SGA.

-If a person's disabling condition meets or equals the disability guidelines contained in an impairment listing they will be considered medically disabled enough and will receive monthly disability benefits provided they meet the non-medical requirements of the disability program or programs they applied for.
+If a person's disabling condition meets or equals the disability guidelines contained in an impairment listing they will be considered medically disabled enough and will receive monthly disability benefits provided they meet the non-medical requirements of SSD or SSI.